 Your right to withdraw consent

 In circumstances where you may have provided your consent to the collection, processing and transfer of your personal data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent, please contact us using the contact details in this notice.
+To withdraw your consent, please contact us using the contact details in this Privacy Notice.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

 12. Changes to this Privacy Notice